High order semi-Lagrangian methods for the incompressible Navier-Stokes equations: Numerical experiments

 for $x_1,\,x_2\in [0,1]$ and $t\in [0,T],$ with $T=1.$ A corresponding forcing term $\mathbf{f}$ is added to the momentum equations \eqref{NSvel} so that \eqref{Guermond2003} is the exact solution.
 In this test case we have used $Re=100.$ Meanwhile \eqref{Guermond2003} is used to prescribe the initial data and boundary conditions (homogeneous Dirichlet on the entire boundary).
 The errors are all measured in the $L_2$-norm.
 We observe temporal order of convergence 2 and 3, in both the velocity and pressure (see \autoref{IMEXorderNS2:fig}).
+We rename the corresponding DIRK-CF methods by DIRK-CF2L* and DIRK-CF3L* respectively.

-In the subsequent sections~\ref{cavity:subsec} and \ref{shearrollup:subsec}, we present a set of numerical experiments that illustrate the potentials of the semi-Lagragian exponential integrators \cite{ElenaBK2008} for the treatment of convection-dominated problems.
-Two examples involving the incompressible Navier-Stokes models at high Reynolds numbers are considered.
+In the subsequent sections~\ref{cavity:subsec} and \ref{shearrollup:subsec}, we present a set of numerical experiments that illustrate the potential of the semi-Lagragian exponential integrators \cite{ElenaBK2008} for the treatment of convection-dominated problems.
+Two examples involving the incompressible Navier--Stokes models at high Reynolds numbers are considered.
 These examples are the \textit{shear-layer roll up} problem in \cite{BrownMinion1995,FischerMullen2001,Fischer2002}, and the \textit{2D lid-driven cavity} problem (see \cite{Ghia2Shin1982,BrunSaad2006} and references therein).
 The second order semi-Lagrangian DIRK-CF2L method (named SL2L in \cite{ElenaBK2008}) is used in each of these experiments.
 The pressure-splitting technique \cite{Fischer1997} (discussed in section~\ref{pressspl:subsubsec}) is applied to solve the discrete linear Stokes system that arises at each stage of the DIRK-CF method.
 The results reported in both sections~\ref{cavity:subsec} and \ref{shearrollup:subsec} indicate that the semi-Lagrangian exponential integrators permit the use of large time-steps and Courant numbers.
+In both test cases the Courant number is defined following \cite[sect.5.2]{Giraldo1998} as